Alluxio/alluxio/docs/en/Unified-and-Transparent-Namespace.md

 was not created through Alluxio.
 For instance, if the underlying storage system contains a directory `Data` with files `Reports` and `Sales`, all of which were not created through Alluxio, their metadata will be loaded into Alluxio the first time they are accessed (e.g. when a user requests to open a file).
-The data of file is not loaded to Alluxio during this process.
+The data of the file is not loaded to Alluxio during this process.
 To load the data into Alluxio, one can read the data using `FileInStream` or use the `load` command of the Alluxio shell.

 ## Unified Namespace